MLHale/CYBR8470/modules/penetration-testing/README.md

 #### Answering Question 1 (Authentication)
 Lets evaluate authentication.
 This one is easy.
 Looking at the code we see the line: `permission_classes = (AllowAny,)` in the `ActivateIFTTT` class.
 This, as the name implies, literally allows anyone to access this method.
 We can confirm this in `POSTMAN`.

+* Logout of the application
 * Open `POSTMAN`
-* Issue the following request:
+* Issue the following `POST` request to http://localhost/api/events

 Headers:
 ```json